MikukuOvO/mikukuovo.github.io/content/authors/admin/_index.md

     date_start: 2024-01-03
     date_end: 2024-03-01
     summary: |2-
-      Supervisor:
-      Senior Engineer **Jinyao XIE**

-      Responsibilities include:
-      - Develop methods to identifying different types of network source nodes with the given graph
-      - Introduce graph machine learning methods combined with traditional graph algorithm to handle the network structre diagram has a large number of access rings
-      - Use layout algorithm to visualize the given graph
   - position: Teaching Assistant for the Data Structures course
     company_name: Wuhan University
     company_url: ''